Troubleshooting your paramotor

 Instead of the spark going ONLY from the center electrode to the ground electrode, it can go from the center electrode OVER the surface of the insulator, down the insulator, and finally to the metal casing.
 The spark plug below had less than 2 hours on it and was from a NEW engine with only an hour or so of run time.
 I think that it became fouled with some conductive substance while the pilot was breaking in the engine or was an attempt to clean the plug.
 Taking any kind of metal brush to a spark plug will ruin it!

-I asked the dealer who sold his student the engine but he claimed "I did not do anything!"
+I asked the dealer who sold his student the engine if he did anything to the engine but he said, "I did not do anything!"
 I knew right away he was not telling the truth.
-The whole warranty repair that we did cost the distributor a bundle when it was the entire fault of the dealer who did not know what he was doing.
-It is just another reason to find a chainsaw repair shop.
-Nobody else knows what they are doing, especially most paramotor dealers.
+The whole warranty repair that we did cost the distributor a bundle when it was the fault of the dealer who did not know what he was doing.

 fouled spark plug